Critical thinking for decision-making

 Register now

-Many project and business planning disasters have their roots in a lack of strategic thinking and in conceptual errors made at the start and in the planning stages.
+Many project and business planning failures stem from a lack of strategic thinking and conceptual errors made during the early planning stages.
+Recognising and addressing these errors from the outset is crucial for successful outcomes.

-The World Economic Forum ranks critical thinking and problem solving skills highest amongst desired employability skills for the coming years, including for the 50% of workers that it estimates will need to reskill by 2025.
-McKinsey and Co note that surviving and thriving in the extreme uncertainty of the current environment requires clear and decisive thinking that can cut through noise and avoid the common biases that can undermine decision making.
+The World Economic Forum ranks critical thinking and problem-solving as the top employability skills required for the future workforce.
+By 2025, it is estimated that 50% of workers will need to reskill, with these abilities being central to their success.
+McKinsey & Co. also emphasises that thriving in today’s uncertain environment requires clear, decisive thinking that can cut through noise and avoid the biases that often undermine decision-making.

 Credit for recognised learning